Consulting the Community

 A name for the new school

-We currently refer to the schools as Beacon Primary Academy and Beacon Secondary Academy.
-However, we are open to other suggestions, particularly once the location of the schools is determined, and would welcome your feedback.
+We currently refer to the school as Beacon Secondary Academy.
+However, we would wish to involve the community in helping us settle on a name for the school, particularly once the location of the schools is determined, and would welcome your feedback.

 Location and building

-The location of the schools is yet to be determined.
-If the application goes through the Department for Education, the Education and Skills Funding Agency, which is the arm of government responsible for new school buildings will discuss possible locations and site with the Local Authority.
-We will keep you posted on any progress but our preference would be to locate the school on the south side of the town.
+The exact location of the school is yet to be determined.
+If the application is successful LocatED, an arms-length body to the Department for Education will work closely with the Local Authority to identify and provision a suitable site.
+We will keep you posted on any progress but our preference would be to locate the school on the south side of the City in the Brookthorpe with Whaddon area.

-Your child’s education - what will the schools be like?
+Your child’s education - what will the school be like?

 The secondary curriculum will cover all areas of the national curriculum with STEAM (Science, Technology, Engineering, Arts and Mathematics) being a key focus.
 Linking these subjects through STEAM recognises the intrinsic link between STEM subjects and creative subjects that promotes innovation and design success.
 Science, Technology and Engineering reflect the growing needs of industry both locally and nationally with mathematics fundamental for these subjects and critical for future academic success.
 The creative industries together form one of our nation’s largest and most successful sectors and a strong creative arts education is important for individual development, success in the creative industries and to support careers in technology and engineering.
 The STEAM subjects will be taught as discreet subjects but also form part of an industry supported, project-based STEAM curriculum enabling students to work with industry professionals.
-This taught curriculum will be enriched with engineering, creative and design opportunities through extra-curricular projects and work experience, supported by a steering group of STEAM partners.
+This taught curriculum will be enriched with engineering, creative and design opportunities through extra-curricular projects and work experience.

 The STEAM subjects will sit within an overall curriculum that is broad and balanced, and which promotes ambition, leadership and the determination to do one’s personal best in a supportive, inclusive school.
 The curriculum will promote the EBacc and focus mainly on GCSE qualifications; it will be an inclusive curriculum with suitable pathways for all students and with personalised strategies and support removing any barriers to success.
 No curriculum can be successful without a commitment to English teaching and ours will be underpinned throughout by strong teaching of English language and literature and a school-wide focus on literacy.
 Students will become confident speakers and fluid writers.
 They will be encouraged and supported to read widely and use language effectively helping them develop the advanced skills to debate, or where necessary to make up ground.